SynchronetBBS/sbbs/xtrn/gttrivia/readme.txt

 What color is the sky?
 Blue
 5

+Alternately, the answer can be specified via JSON (JavaScript Object Notation) with multiple acceptable answers, and optionally a fact about the answer.
+When JSON is specified for the answer, there need to be two text lines to specify that the answer is JSON:
+-- Answer metadata begin
+-- Answer metadata end

+One example where this can be used is to specify an answer that is a number and you want to allow both spelling out the number and the number itself.
+Also, in some cases it can be good to specify the spelled-out version first (if it's short) since that will be used for the clue.
+For example:

+How many sides does a square have?
+-- Answer metadata begin
+{
+    "answers": ["Four", "4"]
+}
+-- Answer metadata end
+5

+An example of a question specifying an answer with a fact specified:
+Who's picture is on the US $50 bill?
+-- Answer metadata begin
+{
+    "answers": ["Ulysses Grant", "Ulysses S. Grant", "Ulysses S Grant"], "answerFact": "The US capitol building is on the other side of the $50 bill" }
+-- Answer metadata end
+5

+NOTE: The questions and answers must be specified in exactly either of the two above formats, or else the questions and answers will not be read correctly.

 Also, there is a script in the qa directory called converter.js.
 This is a rough script that can be modified to convert a list of trivia questions into